zoujinrun/Why-Designers-Need-to-Learn-Programming-From-Executor-to-Reviewer/README.md

 In this relationship, I am more willing to understand the machine as the designer’s "writer" or "executor."
 The designer is responsible for posing questions, establishing rules, and setting the direction, while the machine is responsible for rapid production according to those rules; after the machine produces a large number of results, the designer then reads, selects, modifies, and evaluates them.

 The future design industry may no longer be limited to the relationship between people and software, but rather a collaborative relationship in which people work together with AI and machines to complete design.
-In this process, machines can become efficient executors and “writers,” while designers should become critical readers, reviewers, and planners.
+Tool and process intelligence, centred on Generative artificial intelligence technology, is increasingly achieved through full-cycle support systems and low-code platforms that redefine human-machine collaboration paradigms while enhancing design and production efficiency (Yu, C., Zheng, P., Peng, T., Xu, X., Vos, S., & Ren, X., 2025).In this process, machines can become efficient executors and “writers,” while designers should become critical readers, reviewers, and planners.

 In short, learning programming is not so that designers become machines, but so that designers can better understand machines.
 Only when designers can read the machine’s language and also review the machine’s output does technology truly become an extension of design, rather than a substitute for the designer.

+##References
+【1】易继明.
+(2017). 人工智能创作物是作品吗?. 法律科学 (西北政法大学学报), 35(5), 137-147.
+【2】颜佳华, & 王张华.
+(2019). 人工智能与公共管理者角色的重新定位. 北京大学学报 (哲学社会科学版), 56(6), 76-82.
+【3】Yu, C., Zheng, P., Peng, T., Xu, X., Vos, S., & Ren, X. (2025).
+Design meets AI: challenges and opportunities.
+Journal of Engineering Design, 36(5-6), 637-641.